Skip to main content

 v:for-index="<index name>"

-It allows developers to set the variable name of the list item index.
+This directive allows developers to set the variable name of each list item index.

 Example.